psevestre/openid-fapi/Financial_API_Grant_Management.md

 * Grant is a set of permissions (authorisation) granted by a User to a Client.
 Grant is a resource captured and managed by an Authorisation Server.

 * Consent is a legal concept that can result in a grant being created, but also can include legal, audit, reporting, archiving and non-repudiation requirements.
-When this specification mentions consent, it only refers to a grant (authorization).
+Grant is an authorisation created as a result of consent.

-* Grant Management API: a HTTP-based API provided by the authorization server that clients can use to query the status of and revoke grants.
+* Grant Management API: a HTTP-based API provided by the authorization server that clients can use to query the status of, update, replace and revoke grants.

 * Data Recipients (Australia and FDX) and TPPs (UK) are examples of OAuth clients used to describe use cases below.